Orischn/AP1_ex_3/README.md

 We used port number 42069.

-We used tymeout of 60 seconds.
+We used timeout of 60 seconds.

 To **compile** the code use the following command **from the project path**: